 A handwritten record of the family of Prudance and Slater Rush which was found in the Bible of their oldest son, John King Rush (author unknown but possibly King's wife, Julia Mellott Rush) notes the parents of Prudance as _____ Morris and ______ Truax.

 Philip Truax and Fanny Stillwell had a daughter named Mary born about 1788.
-According to an estate settlement of another child of this couple, Mary was deceased by 1867 and she had married a Morris.
-To make this more interesting, Richard was living next to Cornelius and Samuel Truax, sons of Philip & Fanny.
-There are also several Truax burials in Harmony Baptist Cemetery.
+According to an estate settlement of John Truax, another child of this couple, his sister Mary Morris was deceased by 1867.
+This eliminates the wife of John Morris, who some claim was also a Morris.
+(Her name has also been proven as Fisher.)
+Richard was living next to Cornelius and Samuel Truax, sons of Philip & Fanny.
+There are several Truax burials in Harmony Baptist Cemetery, which is the final resting place of Richard and Mary.
 The Truax family, along with other Sunsbury Township families, can be found in the records of Tonoloway Baptist Church and Sideling Hill Baptist Church in Fulton County, Pennsylvania.

 Land records in Bedford County show Richard Morris purchasing land in 1814, neighboring William Morris, and living among the Truaxes and other families who came to Monroe County.